chevere/docs/components/Str.md

 # Str

-Str is a collection of classes that interact with strings.
-Namespace `Chevere\Components\Str` holds all the Str classes, offering a myriad of string related functionalities.
+The `Chevere\Components\Str` namespace provides classes that interact with strings, offering a myriad of string related functionalities.

 ## Manipulation